robinboncoeur/KeysToLife/RSTs/Eli.rst

 The Language of the Stars
 =========================

 *The heavens are telling the glory of God; they are a marvelous display of his craftsmanship.
 Day and night they keep on telling about God.
-Without a sound or word, silent in the skies, their message reaches out to all the world* - Psalm 19:1–3, TLB
+Without a sound or word, silent in the skies, their message reaches out to all the world.* - Psalm 19:1–3, TLB

 Once a year, our family goes camping by the beach in northern NSW, Australia.
 This is when I am happiest, since it combines two of my great loves: the sea and the sky.